 (2013)

-For a specific band i, the denormalized spectral excitation can be written as :
+For a specific band i, the denormalized f'edN spectral excitation can be written as :

 (2014)

 where and are defined in subclause 6.8.1.1.4.2.

 6.8.1.4.2.4 Inverse frequency transform

 After the frequency domain is completed, an inverse frequency-to-time transform is performed in order to find the temporal excitation.
 The frequency-to-time conversion is achieved with the same type II DCT as used for the time-to-frequency conversion.
 The modified time-domain excitation is obtained as below: